pmahnke/stmgrts/_posts/2006/2006-05-26-half_term_activ_1.md

 Purcell Room, London SE1.
 08703 800 400. [www.rfh.org.uk](http:www.rfh.org.uk/)

 -   Mon 29 May to Thu 1 Jun.
 THEATRO DI PIAZZA O D'OCCASIONE.
-“THE JAPANESE GARDEN” A fantasy fusion of storytelling, performance and technology, the show is set within a larger-than-life electronic landscape, allowing for a unique and unusually intimate interactive experience. £7/&pound;10.
+"THE JAPANESE GARDEN" A fantasy fusion of storytelling, performance and technology, the show is set within a larger-than-life electronic landscape, allowing for a unique and unusually intimate interactive experience. £7/&pound;10.

 ### Puppet Theatre Barge